giraone/pms-sample-jee-01/readme.md

 To have the flexibility of schema-less noSQL database also in relational storage, we use two different storage approaches for attributes of entities.
 <ul>
 <li>The important attributes, like primary keys, foreign keys, important query parameters and import sort attributes are store as normal SQL columns.</li>
-<li>All other attributes are stored in key value tables.
+<li>All other attributes are stored in ***key value tables***.
 There is one key value table per entity.
 If the name of
 the table is Xyz, the key value table is named `MyWellDefined`, the key value table is named `MyWellDefinedProperty`. the key value table is type safety to some extend.
 It distinguishes between numeric data, temporal data (date/time) and string data, to use the databases sort and comparison operators for these data types.
 This approach is cloned from the approaches used by [Salesforce](https://developer.salesforce.com/page/Multi_Tenant_Architecture) and [Workday](http://www.dbms2.com/2010/08/22/workday-technology-stack/), but it is not yet such revolutionary - it uses a normal database layout for the key attributes and for relationships.
+But generally this leads to a more stable data model without the need of schema changes, when new attributes are needed.
 </ul>
 Currently this approach is used only for the "Employee" entity.